Living & Lifestyle

 Key Highlights: Grenada CBI at a Glance

-Since its official launch in 2014, Grenada’s citizenship-by-investment program has grown into a cornerstone of the country’s economic strategy.
+Since its official launch in 2014, Grenada's citizenship-by-investment programme has become a recurring source of application activity and public-sector revenue reporting.

 The following in-depth breakdown is based on these headline statistics.